pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 ### Description

-The ElasticSearchLogger class allows you to create a logger that dumps execution logs to the ElasticSearch service.
+The ElasticSearchLogger class allows you to create loggers that dump execution logs to the ElasticSearch service.

 Important points